-CRTC+ is a scalable opportunity for a student to supplement their CRTC program with outside activities aligned to their college and career personalized plan (which ascertaining – is the starting point of the plan).
+CRTC+ is an opportunity for a student to supplement their CRTC program with outside activities aligned to their college and career personalized plan (which ascertaining – is the starting point of the plan).
 The student who does CRTC+ must be willing to be flexible and create a personalized plan.
 Demonstrating responsibility and embracing independence are required skills.

 When does a student do CRTC+?

 What are examples of activities connected with CRTC+?

 - Enrolling in on-campus NHTI or MCC classes aligned to a student’s career pathway (at a discount of 50% or more)

 - Participating in an advanced internship or pre-apprenticeship with a local industry partner or organization.

 - Interning, and taking a leadership role, in one of our CRTC businesses.

 How are these activities structured?